macouella/kenv/README.md

   throwOnMissingKeys: false, // exit with an error instead of a console.warn when keys are out of sync  (default: false) devSyncPaths = ['.kenv.production.json', '.kenv.staging.json'] // extra config files to validate syncing during development
   freeze: false, // makes process.kenv readonly (default: false)
-  logUsage: false, // logs usage of environment keys on the console (default: false) })
+  logUsage: false, // logs usage of environment keys on the console (default: false).
+Alternatively, use KENV_LOG_USAGE in .kenv.json.
+})

 // or